 Vasher awoke groggily.

 He was tied, by his wrists, to a hook in the ceiling of a stone room.
-The rope used to tie him, he noticed, was the same one he’d used to tie up the maid.
+The rope that had been used to tie him, he noticed, was the same one he’d used to tie up the maid.
 It had been drained completely of color.

 In fact, everything around him was a uniform grey.
 He had been stripped save for a grey pair of undershorts.
 He groaned, his arms feeling numb from the awkward angle of being hung by his wrists.

 He wasn’t gagged.
-But, he had no Breath remaining--he’d used the last of it in the fight, to Awaken the cloak of a fallen man.
+But, he had no Breath remaining--he’d used the last of it in the fight, to Awaken the cloak of the fallen man.
 So, he simply groaned, feeling drained as he spun slightly in his bonds.

 A lantern burned in corner.
 A figure stood next to it.
 “And so we both return,” Denth said quietly.